sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7000 - advanced-methods/index.md

 title: "Advanced methods"
 hidden: false
 ---
-The following pages contain references to more advanced methods that you can use within Field objects.
+The following topics contain references to advanced methods that you can use in Field objects.